microsoft/nni/docs/en_US/Compression/Pruner.rst

 .. code-block:: bash

     Repeat for each pruning iteration (1 for one-shot pruning):
-       1. Calculate importance scores for each head in each specified layer using a specific criterion
+       1. Calculate importance scores for each head in each specified layer using a specific criterion.
        2. Sort heads locally or globally, and prune out some heads with lowest scores.
 The number of pruned heads is determined according to the sparsity specified in the config.
        3. If the specified pruning iteration is larger than 1 (iterative pruning), finetune the model for a while before the next pruning iteration.